 A number of different types of safaris are available in Queen Elizabeth National Park.
 You can take a standard safari in a vehicle.
 You can go on sunrise, evening, and night safaris.
 Walking safaris are also available.
 As mentioned earlier, you can also take a boat cruise on the Kazinga Channel.
 It’s also possible to tent camp in Queen Elizabeth National Park.
 This is a great opportunity to star gaze, listen to the sounds of the park, and possibly spot some nocturnal species.

 It’s important to note that Queen Elizabeth National Park occasionally suffers from security issues as it is located along the border of the Democratic Republic of the Congo.
 Before you visit, check travel advisories.
 A few years ago, a woman was kidnapped in Queen Elizabeth National Park.
-You can read about the story here.
-The park is generally safe to visit and the guides take security seriously.
+The national park is generally safe to visit and the guides take security seriously.

 One of Uganda’s most famous attractions is the equator.
 Uganda is one of a handful of countries that straddles the equator.
 Standing on the equator is an interesting activity to check off of your travel bucket list.